 An understanding of what it means to be

-I wear the cloak of understanding many colors: bias, discrimination, prejudice, superiority, privilege, hate;
+I wear the cloak of understanding many colors: bias, discrimination, prejudice, superiority, privilege, hate and self-love;

-Racism, ageism, socialization-ism, cultural-ism and all the man-made separatisms placed upon a human existence.
+Racism, ageism, socialization-ism, cultural-ism and all the man-made separatisms placed upon ones’ human existence.

-I come to ask freely for the Almighty’s forgiveness, come to know God’s love for myself.
-Realize
+I ask freely for the Almighty’s forgiveness, as I have come to know my spiritual self.
+I’m knowing God’s love and the realization that-

 where love abides; in having love for humanity, respect for the wisdoms of the elderly, love for self and for all children of all nations.
 I have come to know that there is something about a supernatural love!
 Self- awareness transcends the lives of common folks, baffles the thinking man’s mind, lifts the burdens of sorrow from hopeless women shoulders-